mvdh7/PyCO2SYS/docs/index.md

 However, the modules and functions contained within are not yet fully documented.
 We therefore recommend that you just [do it like in MATLAB](co2sys) for now:

 !!! tip "Do it like in MATLAB"
-    If you are familiar with CO<sub>2</sub>SYS for MATLAB and wish to use PyCO2SYS in exactly the same way:
+    If you are familiar with CO<sub>2</sub>SYS for MATLAB and wish to use PyCO2SYS in exactly the same way, with extra optional inputs for total ammonia and sulfide:

         :::python
         from PyCO2SYS import CO2SYS
         CO2dict = CO2SYS(PAR1, PAR2, PAR1TYPE, PAR2TYPE, SAL, TEMPIN, TEMPOUT,
             PRESIN, PRESOUT, SI, PO4, pHSCALEIN, K1K2CONSTANTS, KSO4CONSTANTS,
-            NH3=0.0, H2S=0.0, KFCONSTANT=1)
+            NH3=0.0, H2S=0.0)

     The output `CO2dict` is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) containing all the calculated variables as [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 Its keys are named following the `HEADERS` output from the original MATLAB program.
 See [Calculate everything!](co2sys) for all the details about the inputs and outputs.